Siri079/Siri-Kamkanampati/README.md

 ##  About Me
-- 👋 Hi, I’m @Siri-Kamkanampati
+- 👋 Hi there, I’m Siri Kamkanampati
 - 👀 I’m interested in Coding and Web Development
-- 💞️ I’m looking to collaborate on Projects related to web development
+- 💻 Looking to collaborate on Projects related to full stack web development
 - 📫 How to reach me saisirikamkanampati@gmail.com

--  I have solved 500+ questions based on Data Structures and Algorithms in various platforms like GeeksforGeeks,Codechef,Coding Ninjas.
+-  I have solved around 500+ questions based on Data Structures and Algorithms in various platforms like GeeksforGeeks,Codechef,Coding Ninjas.

 ## Connect with me: